-FOR CARRYING OUT THE PARCEL POST AGREEMENT BETWEEN THE POST OFFICE OF KENYA COLONY AND PROTECTORATE, THE UGANDA PROTECTORATE AND THE MANDATED TERRITORY OF TANGANYIKA AND THE POST OFFICE OF EGYPT.
+FOR CARRYING OUT THE PARCEL POST AGREEMENT BETWEEN THE POST OFFICE OF KENYA COLONY AND PROTECTORATE, THE UGANDA PROTECTORATE AND THE MANDATED TERRITORY OF TANGANYIKA AND THE POST OFFICE OF BELGIAN CONGO AND THE MANDATED TERRITORY OF RUANDA URUNDI.

-Article I.

-CIRCULATION.
+Article 1. - CIRCULATION.

 - 1. Each Postal Administration shall forward by the routes and means which it uses for its own parcels, parcels delivered to it by the other Administration for conveyance in transit through its territory. - 2.
-Missent parcels shall be retransmitted to their proper destination, by the most direct route at the disposal of the office retransmitting them.

-3. Each Administration shall, from time to time, notify to the other the offices of exchange in its territory authorised to receive and to despatch parcel mails.
+Missent parcels shall be retransmitted to their proper destination, by the most direct route at the disposal of the office retransmitting them. - 3.
+Each Administration shall, from time to time, notify to the other the offices of exchange in its territory authorised to receive and to despatch parcel mails.

-METHOD OF TRANSMISSION.
+Article 2. - METHOD OF TRANSMISSION.
 PROVISION OF BAGS.

-- 1. The exchange of parcels between the two countries shall be effected by the offices appointed by agreement between the two Postal Administrations. - 2.
+- r.
+The exchange of parcels between the two countries shall be effected by the offices appointed by agreement between the two Postal Administrations. - 2.
 Parcels shall be exchanged between the two countries in bags duly fastened and sealed.
-In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two contracting countries in transit through the other shall be effected " a découvert ". - 3.
+In the absence of any arrangement to the contrary, the transmission of parcels despatched by one of the two contracting countries in transit through the other shall be effected " à découvert ". - 3.
 A label showing the office of exchange of origin and the office of exchange of destination shall be attached to the neck of each bag, the number of parcels contained in the bag being indicated on the back of the label. - 4.
-The parcel bill and other documents shall be forwarded to the office of exchange under a separate registered cover by the same steamer conveying the parcel mail. - 5.
+The bag containing the parcel bill and other documents shall be distinctively labelled. - 5.
 When they are sufficiently numerous, insured parcels shall be forwarded in separate bags.
 The neck label attached to any bag containing one or more insured parcels shall be marked with any distinctive symbol that may from time to time be agreed upon by the two Administrations. - 6.
 The weight of any bag of parcels shall not exceed 36 kilogrammes (80 pounds avoirdupois). - 7.
-Each Administration shail provide the bags necessary for the despatch of its parcels.
+Each Administration shall provide the bags necessary for the despatch of its parcels.
 The bags shall be returned empty to the country of origin by the next mail.
 Empty bags shall be made up in bundles of ten (nine bags enclosed in one) and the total number of such bags shall be advised on the parcel bill.